Twisted bilayer graphene reveals its flat bands under spin pumping

-{\it Conclusion. -- } To conclude, we have proposed an experiment to probe the flat bands of TBG and to measure accurately its MA.
+{\it Conclusion. -- } To conclude, we have proposed an experiment to probe the flat bands of TBG and to measure its MA accurately.
 The experiment is based on a spin pumping measurement through a junction separating a FI and a TBG adjacent to a monolayer of $\mathrm{WSe_2}$.
-We first derived the continuum model of TBG with SOC, which constitutes a first step to develop an analytical understanding of the emergence of a stable superconducting state at small twist angle observed in TBG in proximity to $\mathrm{WSe_2}$~\cite{Alex}.
-Our results show that, the twist angle dependence of the GD correction, $\delta\alpha_G$ exhibits a drop at the MA with a temperature-dependent fine structure.
-The latter provides an accurate determination of the MA and an estimation of the SOC induced in TBG by its proximity to the TMD layer.
+We first derived the continuum model of TBG with SOC, which constitutes a first step to develop an analytical understanding of the emergence of a stable superconducting state at small twist angles observed in TBG in proximity to $\mathrm{WSe_2}$~\cite{Alex}.
+We then determined analytically the Gilbert damping correction $\delta\alpha_G$ induced by the presence of the TBG/$\mathrm{WSe_2}$ heterostructure.
+Our results show that the twist angle dependence of $\delta\alpha_G$ exhibits a drop at the MA with a temperature-dependent fine structure.
+This feature provides an accurate determination of the MA and an estimation of the SOC induced in TBG by its proximity to the TMD layer.
+Our proposed set-up can be readily implemented regarding the state-of-the art of the experimental realizations of SP in 2D materials and TBG-based heterostructure.
 Our work opens the gate to a twist tunable spintronics in twisted layered heterostructures. \\

-{\it Acknowledgment. -- } We thank Prof. Mamoru Matsuo for stimulating discussions.
-S. H. acknowledges the kind hospitality of ISSP where this work was carried out.
-S. H. was supported by the ISSP visiting professor programme.
+{\it Acknowledgments. -- } We thank Mamoru Matsuo and Shu Zhang for stimulating discussions.
+We are indebted to Jean-No\"{e}l Fuchs and Daniel Varjas for a critical reading of the manuscript.
+S. H. acknowledges the kind hospitality of the Institute for Solid State Physics (ISSP) where this work was carried out.
+S. H. also thanks the hospitality of the Max Planck Institute for the Physics of Complex Systems (MPI-PKS).
+S. H. acknowledges financial support from the ISSP International visiting professors program and the MPI-PKS visitors program.

 \widetext

 {S.\arabic{figure}} {S.\arabic{section}} {S.\arabic{equation}}